Protocols and materials

 In cooperation with other organizations, Pharos developed a number of key protocols and materials for professionals who are confronted with FGM.
 We also collect and make available position statements and materials of other organizations.

-Model action protocol for the Veilig Thuis organizations (hotline on domestic violence and child abuse)
+Model action protocol for the Veilig Thuis organizations (hotline for domestic violence and child abuse)

-Professionals who are confronted with (suspected) cases of female genital mutilation, need to have information on how they can act appropriately.
-Pharos therefore has developed an Action Protocol on FGM among Minors, in cooperation with FSAN, AMK (currently named: Veilig Thuis), the Youth Care Agency, police and justice, and the Council for Children’s Protection.
-This protocol is currently under review.
+Professionals who are confronted with (suspected) cases of FGM, need to have information on how they can act appropriately.
+Pharos therefore has developed an Action Protocol on FGM among Minors, in cooperation with FSAN, Veilig Thuis, the Youth Care Agency, police and justice, and the Council for Children’s Protection.

 For professionals who are confronted with FGM

-The action protocol is useful for all professionals and volunteers who are confronted with (suspected) cases of female genital mutilation among minors.
+The action protocol is useful for all professionals and volunteers who are confronted with (suspected) cases of FGM among minors.
 It particularly focuses however on staff members of Veilig THuis (Safe at Home), the Youth Care Agency, the Council for Child Protection and the police.
 The protocol offers them tools on how to act when Veilig Thuis receives a report or request for advice.

 This protocol describes two scenarios: